Northern Region (Ghana): Demographics

-The Northern Region contains much of the territories of the Kingdom of Dagbon and Dagbani is the most widely spoke language, along with English.
+The Northern Region contains much of the territories of the Kingdom of Dagbon, and Dagbani is the most widely spoken language, along with English.
 Dagbani belongs to the Oti–Volta subfamily in the Niger–Congo language family.
 Other languages spoken within the region include Likpakpaln and Nawuri.

 Business

 Night view of the city of Tamale, Ghana.

-The region is a hotspot for investment in Ghana, with Tamale previously been ranked as the fastest growing city in West Africa; experiencing tremendous growth compared to other cities in Ghana.
-The region's location, and greater proximity to both Europe and North Africa, compared to Accra, makes it an increasingly attractive destination for investors.
-Ghana's largest iron ore reserves, estimated to be more than three billion tons, makes the region an ideal destination for investments in steel and iron.
+The region is a hotspot for investment in Ghana, with Tamale previously being ranked as the fastest-growing city in West Africa, experiencing tremendous growth compared to other cities in Ghana.
+The region's location and greater proximity to both Europe and North Africa, compared to Accra, make it an increasingly attractive destination for investors.
+Ghana's largest iron ore reserves, estimated to be more than three billion tons, make the region an ideal destination for investments in steel and iron.